NFL Predictions Week 14: Early Odds, Picks and Projections for Upcoming Schedule

 The Chiefs are adjusting on the fly to life without former featured back Kareem Hunt.
 Quarterback Patrick Mahomes was the leading the rusher Sunday with 52 yards on nine attempts.
 New (but familiar) starter Spencer Ware was adequate (47 yards and a score on 14 carries), but Kansas City will need more against a Baltimore defense ranked first in scoring and yards allowed per game.

-The Ravens, meanwhile, are riding a three-game winning streak...and facing a quarterback controversy.
+The Ravens are riding a three-game winning streak—and facing a quarterback controversy.
 While rookie Lamar Jackson hasn't lost a start, he hasn't thrown for 200 yards in a game, either.
 Joe Flacco, a former Super Bowl MVP, has far better passing numbers, but also none of the mobility and a losing record as a starter this season.

 This matchup should reveal plenty about both sides.
-Tack on the playoff stakes and cliched play styles—this is every bit the proverbial unstoppable force meets immovable object—and this won't be a game you want to miss.
+Tack on the playoff stakes and cliched play styles—this is every bit the proverbial "unstoppable force meets immovable object"—and this won't be a game you want to miss.

 Rams at Bears

 At full strength, these are two of the best four teams in football.
-That's how the stat sheet assesses them, at least, with Los Angeles sitting second in scoring differential (plus-121 points) and Chicago only two spots behind (plus-103).
+That's how the stat sheet shows, with Los Angeles sitting second in scoring differential (plus-121) and Chicago only two spots behind (plus-103).

 But there's still a question of whether the Bears will be complete, as starting quarterback Mitchell Trubisky—he of the 20 passing touchdowns (against nine interceptions) and three rushing scores—has missed the last two games with a right shoulder sprain.
 Head coach Matt Nagy wouldn't commit to Trubisky even getting a full week of practice ahead of this Sunday Night Football collision.